Rescue Department | A detached house was destroyed in a fire in Espoo

 The fire probably started in the carport.

-Espoo The detached house on Leppärouskuntie was destroyed in a fire the night before Wednesday.
+Espoo A detached house located in Leppärousku in Laaksolahti was destroyed by fire on the night before Wednesday.

 According to the Länsi-Uusimaa rescue service, it seems that the fire started in a carport where there were two cars.
 The fire spread to the detached house attached to the carport.